Peter2121/Kowelka-Client/README.md

 Web client of Kowelka.
-Angular application, use Apollo for communications with server part.
+Angular application, uses Apollo for communications with server part.